tap349/tap349.github.io/_posts/2016-04-03-cancancan.md

 when using `load_and_authorize_resource` cancancan tries to guess resource class based on controller name.

-but if they differ it will fail to do so and will prevent controller from rendering a view - silently!
+but if they differ cancancan will fail to find resource class and will prevent controller from rendering a view - silently!

 _app/models/billing/accounting_act.rb_: